-Ian Ward gained a Bachelor of Science in Computing and Business Systems from Manchester University, England.
+Ian Ward gained a Bachelor of Science in Computing and Business from Manchester University, England.
 He attended the Methodist University Physician Assistant Program, earning a Master of Medical Science degree.
-He is currently in the final year of study for his Doctor of Health Science degree, specializing in Health Education and Leadership, at Nova Southeastern University.
+He studied at Nova Southeastern University, completing a 4-year Doctor of Health Science degree, specializing in Health Education and Leadership.

-Mr. Ward is certified by the National Commission on Certification of Physician Assistants and licensed by the North Carolina Medical Board.
-He is a fellow of the American Academy of Physician Assistants, a member of both the North Carolina Academy of Physician Assistants and the Physician Assistant Education Association.
+Dr. Ward is certified by the National Commission on Certification of Physician Assistants and licensed by the North Carolina Medical Board.
+He is a fellow of the American Academy of Physician Assistants, a member of the North Carolina Academy of Physician Assistants, and a member of the Physician Assistant Education Association.